calcuis/gguf-coder/README.md

 ![demo](demo.gif)

-the major difference is: when you ask Coder `what time is now` you will get the correct answer instead of when was this model being trained/deployed:
+the major difference is: when you ask Coder `what time is now` you will get the correct answer instead of when was this model being trained/deployed (see below)
 ![time](time.gif)

 vibe code a tic tac toe game: